Nio Ko Bokk — surfer at golden sunset, Dakar

 What this means for how we work

-Before the timeline opens, before the grade starts, before the mix begins — there is a layer of editorial intelligence that shapes everything that follows.
-That's what we bring to every project, whether it's a short documentary, a brand film, or a long-form commission.
+Before the timeline opens, before the grade starts, before the mix begins, there is a layer of editorial intelligence that shapes everything that follows.
+That's what we bring to every project, whether it's a short documentary, a brand film, or something longer.
 If you have a project that deserves that level of attention, we'd like to hear about it.

 Start a conversation View our work